awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

 **To upload a JSON file that contains multiple documents to an Amazon ES domain**

 1. Create a file called `bulk_movies.json`\.
-Copy and paste the following content into it, including the trailing newline:
+Copy and paste the following content into it, and add a trailing newline:

    ```
    { "index" : { "_index": "movies", "_type" : "movie", "_id" : "2" } }